 GDC-0084 was shown to freely cross the blood-brain barrier in the mouse, rat and dog.
-Studies showed that the drug inhibited PI3K activity in mouse brain, and strongly inhibited tumour growth in animal models using patient-derived tumours.
+Studies showed that the drug inhibited PI3K activity in mouse brain, and strongly inhibited tumor growth in animal models using patient-derived tumors.